-- Type 1 inlet is Asian, Japanese and American standard of charging cables whereas, in Europe, Type 2 inlet is the standard.
+- Type 1 inlet is the Asian, Japanese and American standard of charging cables whereas, in Europe, the Type 2 inlet is the standard.

 - To keep the plug in place and to prevent it from falling out of the socket, Type 1 plug comes with a latch, whereas Type 2 plugs don’t have a latch.

-- Vehicles that support Type 2 plug have a locking pin that locks the plug in place and prevent it from falling and only car owners will be able to unplug the charging cable from the car end.
+- Vehicles that support the Type 2 plug have a locking pin that locates and secures the plug in place and prevents it from falling out.
+This way only car owners will be able to unplug the charging cable from the car end.
 Whereas vehicles that support Type 1 plug don’t come with a lock pin and therefore anyone will be able to unplug the charging cable from the car.

 - Both Type 1 and Type 2 plugs contain pins that carry power and a safety ground.

-- Type 2 cables have resistors that communicate with the car and tell it that the cable is plugged in to keep charging, and other resistor functions by maintaining the uniform supply of power as it detects the strength of the cable and derives power accordingly.
+- Type 2 cables have resistors that communicate with the car and tell it that the cable is plugged in and to keep charging whilst other resistor functions are maintaining the uniform supply of power as it detects the strength of the cable and derives power accordingly.
 Whereas the resistors in the Type 1 cable detect whether the cable is plugged in the car or not and decide to turn off the charger in case the lever is pressed to unlatch the plug.

-- `1qis a single-phase charging cable whereas Type 2 charging cable allows both single phase and 3-phase main power to be connected to the vehicle.
+- Type 1 is a single-phase charging cable whereas Type 2 charging cable allows both single phase and 3-phase main power to be connected to the vehicle.

 Which car manufacturers use which type?

-Electric vehicles that are available in the market are fitted with two different types of sockets for the charging cables, and before purchasing the charging cable, the biggest thing to consider is the make and model of the vehicle.
+Electric vehicles that are currently available in the market are fitted with two different types of sockets for the charging cables, and before purchasing the charging cable, the biggest thing to consider is the make and model of the vehicle:

-Check in which of the above-mentioned category your EV falls and then pick the EV charging cable.
-Other factors to consider while purchasing the EV cable include the charging capacity of the cable and length of the cable.
+Check in which of the above-mentioned category your EV falls and then select the charging cable.
+Other factors to consider while purchasing the EV cable include the charging capacity and length of the cable.